PayorCRM/help/creating-rules.md

 ![](/assets/rules.png)

-1. AND / OR operator - The 'AND' , 'OR" buttons allows you to define whether the individual rules or the individual groups would be AND ed or OR ed .In the above screen shot the rule will be run only if Invoice amount is greater than 1000 AND Customer Number is equal to 21312 AND the Rule group provides the result as True
+1. AND / OR operator - The 'AND' , 'OR" buttons allows you to define whether the individual rules or the individual groups would be AND ed or OR ed .In the above screenshot the rule will be run only if Invoice amount is greater than 1000 AND Customer Number is equal to 21312 AND the Rule group provides the result as True
 2. Add Rule / Add Group  -

    ```